 5. Receipt Hog

 Receipt Hog is another service I haven’t covered before on this blog.
-While it is similar to Ibotta and some other apps, there are features that set it apart.
+While it is similar to Ibotta and some other apps, some features set it apart.

 What makes this app different?
 Well, it actually combines elements of other apps out there.
 The basic way to earn points (coins, on this app) is by scanning in receipts.